Dawn McEwen: Career

 McEwen was born at the Riverside Hospital in Ottawa, the daughter of Wayne and Jane Askin (née Machin).
 She grew up in Ottawa, where she began curling at the RCMP Curling Club at age seven, before moving to the Rideau Curling Club for their junior program.
-McEwen joined up with Jenn Hanna for the 2003–04 season playing as her second.
-In 2005, the team won the Ontario Scott Tournament of Hearts and lost in the final of the 2005 Scott Tournament of Hearts to Jennifer Jones.
+After juniors, McEwen joined the Darcie Simpson rink, playing second on the team.
+The team made it to two straight Ontario women's finals, losing to Sherry Middaugh at the 2002 Ontario Scott Tournament of Hearts, and then to Anne Dunn in the 2003 Ontario Scott Tournament of Hearts.
+The next season, McEwen joined up with Jenn Hanna playing as her second, and lost in the semifinal of the 2004 Ontario Hearts.
+McEwen finally won the Ontario Scott Tournament of Hearts when the team won the event in 2005.
+At the national 2005 Scott Tournament of Hearts, the team made it to the final, where they lost to Jennifer Jones, after Jones made an in-off for the win.

 In the 2006–07 season, McEwen was relegated to being the team's alternate so she could focus on her career.
 In 2007, she moved to Winnipeg and began playing for Jones.
 She won the Canada Cup with Jones in 2007.
 McEwen won her second provincial championship (first as a Manitoban) in 2008 and played in her second Tournament of Hearts with Jones, this time as a teammate, winning in the finals against Alberta.
 She would later win the 2008 World Women's Curling Championship that year with Jones, beating China in the final.

 McEwen, together with the Jones team, would reach the final again in the 2009 Scotties Tournament of Hearts, this time as returning champions, and sealed their victory as repeating Canadian champions with a win.
 They would go to the 2009 World Women's Curling Championship in Korea but would suffer a defeat in the quarter-finals that put them out of the medal contention.

 McEwen would continue as lead as the Jones team defended their title as Team Canada at the 2010 Scotties Tournament of Hearts.
 After tying for the lead in the round robin, the team would play PEI and go straight to the final, where they would have a rematch against PEI.
 After going down 6–3, the team would come from behind and win in extra ends; this was McEwen's third championship.

 McEwen, with the Jones team, won at the 2013 Canadian Olympic Curling Trials, earning the right to represent Canada at the 2014 Winter Olympic Games in Sochi.
 They became the first and only women's team to go undefeated through the tournament, winning the gold medal.